josecodes/gce_condor/README.md

  cluster up and running on GCE.

 The long-term project goal is to make it easy to have a super-computer be summoned on-the-fly when needed for a task.
 Bring on the Singularity.
-GCE currently has several advantages over EC2 in this respect:
+GCE currently has several advantages over EC2 in regards to on-demand computing:

 1. Being billed by the minute instead of hour makes the cost considerations easier to figure out for a given task.
 2. We have had very high reliability on GCE instances compared to EC2 so far, especially regarding Spot instances.